abhishek22631/Machine-Learning-EDA-Project/README.md

 # Machine-Learning-EDA-Project
-In this project, I performed Exploratory Data Analysis (EDA) on a data set using Python libraries such as Numpy, Pandas, Seaborn &amp; Matplotlib.
+In this project, I performed explaratory data analysis on a project, which is from a supply chain company.
+I had to analyse orders of different products, delivery status and susected frauds, across cities and countries.